Marc MacYoung?

 On this page:

-An Honest & In-Depth, But Long Answer |
+An Honest & In-Depth, But Long Answer | Training Tips | Contrariwise continued Tweedledee | In Conclusion

-The problem isn't just with the misinformation itself.
-These 'concepts' are especially appealing to people who are seeking a magic pill that will solve all their fears, automatically instill confidence, make them kick ass warriors over night -- and most of confirm what they already think they know about the subject.
+These 'concepts' are especially appealing to people who are seeking a magic pill that will solve all their fears, automatically instill confidence, make them kick ass warriors over night -- and most of all --confirm what they already think they know about the subject.
 That's why these concepts are so popular and widespread over the internet.

 Even if you haven't drank the Kool-Aid, you can't get away from these concepts being passed off as legitimate.

-Here's an in depth answer to one such question.
-It explains why most of the popular training systems are seriously -- if not fatally -- flawed for application in the streets.
+These soundbites, clich? and misunderstandings explain why most of the popular training systems are seriously -- if not fatally -- flawed for application in the streets.
 (And that's just from a stand point of their physical techniques.
 From legal, practical and how violence occurs they're really out to lunch when it comes to self-defense.)

 *sigh*

 That is a simple question that doesn't have a simple answer.
 In fact by asking about muscle memory you're heading in the wrong direction to ever get an accurate answer.
+Let's start with this, there is no such thing as muscle memory.
+Muscles do not have brain cells -- ergo, no memory.

 What you do have is neural pathways.
 Pathways that repetition increases and enhance performance.
-The more you do a move -- for good or bad -- the more ingrained moving that way becomes.
+The more you do a particular move -- for good or bad -- the more ingrained moving that way becomes.

-Realize this, we've come to the first of many training landmines.
+It's easier to ingrain bad, ineffective and half-assed techniques than it is good ones.
 Practicing a move is GIGO: Garbage in, garbage out.
 OR, it can be ETIERO: Effective training in, effective results out.

 Neither what is 'garbage' or what is 'effective training' is determined by advertising, gym lore or a bunch of knuckleheads arguing 'Is too!
 Is not!' on internet forums.
 (Those are the same guys who also believe muscles have memory.)
 By the time you finish reading this, you'll have a better idea how to tell if the training you're getting is GIGO or ETIERO.